haochenprophet/iwant/README.md

 I know anywhere, I can find anywhere, I arrive at any time any space.

 I can do everthing , I exist, also disappear ;
-I live and die; Can be live,Can be die, Can be live and die;Can be east ,Can be west, Ca	n be east and west; Can be do everything.
+I live and die; Can be live,Can be die, Can be live and die;Can be east ,Can be west, Can be east and west; Can be do everything.
 I am here, I'm not here ;
 I will use the most positive mind to perceive the power of the code.
 I will be reduced to ashes, I will be everywhere .